-The Commission considers that while the retention of some key requirements in the rules might go some way to providing certainty, it would also be likely to raise other issues, such as how decision making on B2B matters by a broad based stakeholder group might proceed.
-If the stakeholder committee was to be broadened to incorporate new participants, it would need to be determined whether all committee members would vote on B2B matters, or whether decisions on B2B matters would be limited to those parties that were affected by B2B, in line with current principles.
-Under this model, there may therefore be less certainty than under the current arrangements.
+The Commission considers that while the retention of some key requirements in the rules might have gone some way to providing certainty, it would also have been likely to raise other issues, such as how decision making on B2B matters by a broad based stakeholder group might proceed.
+If membership of the stakeholder committee was broadened to incorporate new participants, it would need to be determined whether all committee members would vote on B2B matters, or whether decisions on B2B matters would be limited to those parties that were affected by B2B, in line with current principles.
+Under this model, there may therefore have been less certainty than under the current arrangements.